Rhododendron macrophyllum

 Plant Features

-The Pacific rhododendron is sometimes commonly called “rosebay” for the color of its blooms and the passing resemblance of its leaves to the bay laurel (Laurus nobilis) of European cuisine and symbolism.
+The Pacific rhododendron is sometimes called by the common name “rosebay” for the color of its blooms and the passing resemblance of its leaves to the bay laurel (Laurus nobilis) of European cuisine and symbolism.
 However, the unrelated Pacific rhododendron is toxic when any part of the plant is ingested, including by inhaling smoke rising from its burning wood or eating honey derived from its nectar.

 Fruit

 The Pacific rhododendron’s fruits are seed capsules with four or five chambers surrounding a central core formed from the remnant pistil5A pistil is the female reproductive structure of a flower, consisting of the stigma, which receives pollen, the ovary, in which seeds are formed, and the style, which connects the ovary and the stigma..
-They are borne in the same clusters as the flowers that preceded them.
+They are borne in the same clusters as the flowers that preceded them, one for each pollinated bloom.
 The capsules become woody and face upward as they mature, popping open when dry to release up to a hundred small seeds and creating a sort of secondary “bloom” that persists into the coming year.

 Range